The Effects of Antimicrobial Mouthwash on Gum Infections

 Antimicrobial mouthwash works by targeting the bacteria in the mouth that can cause gum infections.
 The active ingredients in the mouthwash act on the bacterial cell walls, disrupting their structure and function.
 This ultimately leads to the destruction of the bacteria, preventing them from causing or worsening gum infections.
 Additionally, some antimicrobial mouthwashes also contain ingredients that help to reduce inflammation and promote healing of the gum tissues.

-See also Expert Tips for Maintaining Healthy Gums
+See also Dental Check-ups: Maintaining Healthy Gums

 Check out products on Amazon!